laxmankrishnamurti/Open-Source/Git/03-Branches.md

 ### `Not fast-forward merge`

 All are same but the point is main branch is also in development phase.
-Branches and the main branch is updating continuously and has different state.
+All other branches and the main branch itself is updating continuously, hence all have different kind of state.

 ```bash
 # Keep in mind that the branch is not up-to dated with the main branch